project-oak/hello-transparent-release/README.md

 Hello, Transparent Release!
 ```

-or you run the binary:
+or we run the binary:

 ```
 ./bazel-bin/HelloTransparentRelease
 ```

-This binary we want to release!
+This is the binary we want to release!

 Now, let's compute a sha256 digest of the binary: